-Both the medium and high dose reduced the prevalence of gametocytes at day 8: RR = 0.62 (95% CI 0.50 to 0.76) for medium dose, three comparisons; and RR 0.39 (95% CI 0.25 to 0.62 for high dose, five comparisons) (Analysis 1.8).
+Both the medium and high dose reduced the prevalence of gametocytes at day 8: RR 0.60, 95% CI 0.49 to 0.75 for medium dose, two comparisons; and RR 0.39, 95% CI 0.25 to 0.62 for high dose, five comparisons (Analysis 1.8).

+Schedule of PQ

-Schedule of PQ: We stratified this comparison into three groups: single dose on day 1 or 2, single dose day 3 or 4, and multiple doses day 1 to 7.
-The comparison is indirect, although the schedule on day 3 or 4 seemed to have a greater effect.
+We stratified this comparison into two groups: single dose on day 1 or 2, and single dose day 3 or 4.
+The comparison is indirect, although the schedule giving PQ on day 3 or 4 seemed to have a greater effect.
 One arm of Ledermann 2006 received PQ on day 1 and the other on day 3.
 There was no apparent difference in the outcome between these two arms (Analysis 1.9).

-Primaquine plus artemisinin-based treatment regimens (Comparison 2)
+PQ as part of artemisinin-based treatment regimens (Comparison 2)

 Nine trials contributed comparisons to this analysis, including ACTs (seven trials) and artemisinin monotherapy (two trials) for malaria treatment.
-Only one trial tested a low dose PQ regimen, 0.1 mg/kg total dose.
+Only one trial tested a low dose PQ regimen with 0.1 mg/kg total dose.